Skip to main content

 Undergraduate Research Internships: Discovery-based learning opportunities

-The ITA combines service experience with academic learning and reflection by recruiting members via ISU’s Skunk River Navy (SRN) program (which is committed to improving the quality of local aquatic environments).
+The ITA combines service experience with academic learning and reflection by recruiting members via ISU’s various majors (e.g. Biology, Genetics, Animal Ecology), summer programs, or independently.

-Additional ITA participants have come from ISU's Program for Women in Science and Engineering (PWSE), George Washington Carver Internship Program (GWC), the program for Alliance for Graduate Education and Professoriate, or as independent interns during the summer or academic semesters.
+Additional ITA participants have come from ISU's Women in Science and Engineering (WiSE), George Washington Carver Internship Program (GWC), or as independent interns during the summer or academic semesters for research credit or not.

 ITA interns disseminate their research via publications and presentations (PDF)